 |12.00-12.30pm||Samantha Swales and Tanya Ilkiw – Type 1 Diabetes Management in Schools Program

 The presentation will provide findings of the Diabetes in Schools national consultation and share solutions that rise to the challenge of developing a nationally consistent education and training program for schools to support students with type 1 diabetes.

 Diabetes is an umbrella term to describe a conglomerate of diseases that culminate in dysglycaemia.
 Apart from classic type 1 and type 2 diabetes, there are other subtypes of diabetes including Latent Autoimmune Diabetes of Adulthood (LADA) and a myriad of genetic causes, including Maturity Onset Diabetes of the Young (MODY).
-In addition, some patients present with secondary causes of hyperglycaemia, including haemochromatosis, pheochromocytoma, Cushing’s syndrome and acromegaly.
-The clinical challenge is to recognise when a patient has a non-classical form of diabetes, as its treatment will often result in control or resolution of the hyperglycaemic state.
+In addition, some clients present with secondary causes of hyperglycaemia, including haemochromatosis, pheochromocytoma, Cushing’s syndrome and acromegaly.
+The clinical challenge is to recognise when a client has a non-classical form of diabetes, as its treatment will often result in influence or resolution of the hyperglycaemic state.

 |3.00-3.30pm||Dr Jessica Borbasi – End of life care and diabetes

-This presentation aims to; provide an overview of palliative care- busting some common myths and exploring some new opportunities; discuss the management of diabetes in patients who are approaching the end of their lives and encourage diabetes educators to start advance care planning discussions with suitable patients.
+This presentation aims to; provide an overview of palliative care – busting some common myths and exploring some new opportunities; discuss the management of diabetes in clients who are approaching the end of their lives and encourage diabetes educators to start advance care planning discussions with suitable clients.

 |3.30pm||Conference wrap up and close|

 |Dr Carol Huang||Dr Huang is the Lead Physician in Obesity Management and Sleep Medicine at the Canberra Hospital.|